vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

 poor.
 It was here, in this terrible famine of 1877-8, that his sympathy for the poor was roused.
-To add insult to injury, the advisers of Queen Victoria the Good induced her to assume the title of ** Kaiser- i-Hind " in this very year of famine and starvation.
+To add insult to injury, the advisers of Queen Victoria the Good induced her to assume the title of ** Kaiser###i-Hind " in this very year of famine and starvation.

-The impressions of these events were strengthened by the companionship of a congenial friend and the mes- sage of an inspiring leader.
+The impressions of these events were strengthened by the companionship of a congenial friend and the mes###sage of an inspiring leader.
 Since 1874, the young men of Maharashtra were watching with passionate enthusiasm the appearance of a luminary in the literary firmament of Poona.
 This luminary was no other than the illustrious Vishnushastri Chiploonkar, son